John Delaney (football administrator)

 John Delaney (born 16 October 1967) is a former Irish sports administrator.
 He was the Chief Executive Officer of the Football Association of Ireland from March 2005 to March 2019, and its Executive Vice President from March to September.
 He agreed to a voluntary suspension of all duties in September 2019 following journalistic investigation into the financial management of the Association.

 Life

 Born in Waterford, John Delaney is one of five children of Joe and Joan Delaney.
 His siblings are a brother, Paul, and three sisters, Joanne, Jane and Mary Pat.
-His family were removed to County Tipperary when he was about three, and he grew up later in Tipperary Town.
+His family were removed to County Tipperary when he was about three, and he grew up later in the town of Tipperary.
 As a schoolboy he played Gaelic games as well as soccer, and lined out for St Michaels of Tipperary and Tralee Celtic of Kerry.

 Business life

 Delaney's early career was in business, beginning with a bakery in Tralee, and by 2002 he owned three companies in Waterford and had other business interests in Athlone.
 He sold a logistics business in 2002.

 After studies at Waterford IT, Delaney qualified as a chartered accountant but as of September 2016 had not gone through the formality of joining Chartered Accountants Ireland (CAI).